For DIY households

 For people who want better money decisions — not just more dashboards.

-FinlyLife helps DIY households think through retirement, debt, allocation, cash reserves, and college planning using their own numbers.
+FinlyLife helps DIY households think through retirement, debt, allocation, cash reserves, and college planning using your own numbers.

-Start rough.
-Refine later.
-Manual entry works when you are not using Quicken.
+Start rough and refine later.
+Manual entry works fine if you are not using Quicken.

 What DIY households ask first